|

 Alternative CV

-This sort of CV is suitable for creative careers in, for example, writing, public relations
+This sort of CV is suitable for people within the creative sector, for example: writing, public relations and fashion designers.

 Advantages:

-- If the job requires exceptional talent in either the written or visual mediums.
+1. If the job requires exceptional talent in either the written or visual mediums, doing something a bit different will make you stand out.

-- If you will be applying directly to the person you will be working for.
+2. If you will be applying directly to the person you will be working for and you know that they like to see 'creative' flair.

 Disadvantages: